Alberto-00/EasyPass-AI/README.md

   Introduction
 </h2>
 <p dir="auto">
   🦠🧠 Web App for Green Pass validation.
-In particular has been integrated an AI module for students order in a classroom.
-The order must follow these rules:
+In particular, it has been integrated an AI module to place students in a classroom.
+The placement must follow these rules:
 <ol>
-  <li>Each students must ...</li>
+  <li>Each student needs to be at least one seat away from the other.</li>
-  <li>....</li>
+  <li>Each student needs to be seated in the way they can best see the blackboard.</li>
 </ol>
-    The AI module integration is produced for the Fundamentals of artificial intelligence course of Computer Science at University of Salerno.
+    The AI module integration is produced for the <i>Fundamentals of Artificial Intelligence</i> course of Computer Science at the University of Salerno.
 </p>
 <h2 dir="auto">
   <a id="user-content-authors" class="anchor" aria-hidden="true" href="#authors">